lunextelecom/cassandra-tx/README.md

 ## Arithemtic operation
+Concurrent Increment/Decrement operation on columnfamily

 ### Implementation:
-* Each Arithemtic operation insert a new column containi the value.
+* Each Arithemtic operation insert a new column containing the value.
 * To determine the value, must sum all columns for the row.
 * Periodic merge of rows can be done to improve performance.
 * Do not mix other field that are not necessary for arithemtic into this cf, eg. home address, name...